evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md

 - Anything on a line after a `#` is a `comment`, ignored by Python
 ```

-The _python_path_ describes the relation between Python resources, both between and inside
-Python _modules_ (that is, files ending with .py).
-A python-path separates each part of the
-path `.` and always skips the `.py` file endings.
-Also, Evennia already knows to start looking
-for python resources inside `mygame/` so this should never be specified.
-Hence
+To reiterate, the _python_path_ describes the relation between Python resources, both between and inside Python _modules_ (that is, files ending with .py).
+Paths use `.` and always skips the `.py` file endings.
+Also, Evennia already knows to start looking for python resources inside `mygame/` so this should never be included.

     import world.test